alaneicker/javascript-form-validator/README.md

 ## JavaScript Form Validator

 The Form Validator provides a simple JavaScript API for managing form validation through simple configuration rules.
+The validation response can be used with an optional `ErrorMessageRouter` class to set form validation errors for each input or an error summary for the entire form.

 ### Installing the Form Validator